ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 - Use correct key prefix.
 Note that an incorrect `suffix` renders the value `UNIMPLEMENTED`, but still includes value in the transaction input.
 <br>
 </br>
-- [check the debug logs][debug-logs] of the Orchestrator (NB of KV Scheduler).
+- [Check the debug logs][debug-logs] of the Orchestrator (NB of KV Scheduler).
 Logs show the set of key-value pairs received with each NB event.

 ---